 The above videos reveal erratic abnormal behavior in pods not yet stranded.
 It is obvious that all the members of the pod are highly distressed, not just one or two sick ones.

-The fact that most stranded pods are found early in the morning by the first visitors to the beach tells us that most pods strand at night when using spyhopping techniques to stay off the beach don’t work.
+As mentioned above, the fact that most stranded pods are found early in the morning by the first visitors to the beach tells us that most pods strand at night when using spy hopping techniques to stay off the beach don’t work.

-On rare occasion, when storms generate an extraordinary strong shoreward flow, a lost pod will be washed with the flow into a rocky coast.
-Or, they might get drawn into a backwater lagoon through an inlet by the inrush of water during a rising tide.
+On rare occasion, when storms generate an extraordinary strong shoreward flow, a lost pod gets washed with the flow into a rocky coast.
+Or, they might get drawn into a backwater lagoon through an inlet by water rushing in during a rising tide.
 Once inside the shallow backwater lagoons, lost whales would mill around until their bellies touch the muddy bottom.
 They would then find it difficult to raise up high enough to spy hop the channel.
 They would be left stuck in the mud at low tide, which is exactly what happens.

-If pushed from the beach when the surface currents are flowing in towards the sand, non-navigating whales and dolphins will be turned back to the beach by the shoreward flow, which is also exactly what has been going on ever since man started pushing them back out to deep water.
-Rescue teams have learned thru trial and error that they must refloat acoustically blind whales only when the tidal current is flowing out to sea.
+If pushed from the beach when the surface currents are flowing in towards the sand, the incoming current will turn non-navigating whales and dolphins and point them back to the beach, which is also exactly what has gone on ever since man started pushing them back out to deep water.
+Rescue teams have learned thru trial and error that they must release acoustically blind whales only when the tidal current is flowing out to sea.
 They usually move the whales off the beach and then hold them there until the falling tide starts washing out.
 Sometimes they release too soon or the whales break away from their grip.
 When this happens, the poor whale starts swimming fast and just turns around and heads back to shore.
 If there are nearby rocks, the ACOUSTICALLY BLIND WHALES continuously bang into them in a BLIND craze.
-I have never seen a video that offers more PROOF of lost echo navigation any better than the one below.
+I have never seen a video that offers more PROOF of lost echo-navigation any better than the one below.
 Please watch it!

 You don’t have to cut the whales open to see the truth.
 The fact that beached odontoceti cannot swim out to deep water when the surface currents are washing shoreward is SOLID PROOF OF BIOSONAR FAILURE.
 As mentioned above, rescue teams know by trial and error that there is no hope for a successful refloat during a strong shoreward flow.
 Whales with dysfunctional biosonar cannot swim against even into a slight current, let alone heavy breakers.
 It’s like asking a blind man to swim upstream against a strong flow.
 It can’t be done and the rescue teams know it.
 So instead of killing them, some rescue teams will load them on trucks and carry them to a distance beach on the opposite shore where the wind and tide are blowing out to sea.
 The video below is a perfect example of the inventive ways rescue groups use to get acoustically blind whales to swim offshore to the waiting sharks.